Adrien-Dorise/tif2png/README.md

 **TIF2PNG**
 ================

-Convert TIF images to PNG and visualize them with ease!
+Convert TIF images to PNG or JPG and visualize them with ease!

 **Overview**
 ------------